Introduction to Practicus AI Cloud Workers

 Some advanced Practicus AI features require to use software in addition to Practicus AI APP or the developer SDK.
-In this section we will learn how to use Practicus AI Worker Nodes.
+In this section we will learn how to use Practicus AI Cloud Workers.

 Some Practicus AI features such as AutoML, making AI Predictions, Advanced Profiling and production deployment capabilities require a larger setup, so we moved these from the app to a backend (server) system.

-You have multiple Worker Node options to choose from.
+You have multiple Cloud Worker options to choose from.
 You can run them in the cloud or on your computer.
-Please view help on choosing a Worker Node to learn more.
+Please view help on choosing a Cloud Worker to learn more.

-Please check the Setup Guide to learn how to configure Practicus AI Worker Nodes.
+Please check the Setup Guide to learn how to configure Practicus AI Cloud Workers.

 You can use the free cloud tier for this tutorial, or use containers on your computer as well.

-- Click on the Cloud button to open the Worker Nodes tab
+- Click on the Cloud button to open the Cloud Workers tab

 - Make sure the selected local for your computer, or the optimal AWS Cloud Region.
 The closest region geographically will usually give you the best internet network performance